 “Relax,” said Kisshoutennyo, “because I will help.
 But give me a second … Be right back.”

 While they waited, Themis suggested mixing extra virgin olive oil (lamp fuel) and immortal bovine colostrum into the dung.
 These ingredients would prevent the cream from drying out.
 Two days later, the churning was turning into a new labour, and Heracles was not happy.
-Furthermore, they had no packaging ready.
+They were well past the deadline and they had no packaging ready.

-“I should have thought of that first,” Themis said.
+“I should have thought of packaging first,” Themis said.
 Then she got an idea.
 “Do you realise that we can use this mixture to make soap?
 No packaging necessary.”